-The underlying platform functionality that the TOE interacts with include network connectivity, system configuration, and system logs.
-The TOE uses network connectivity for connections to the environmental Nessus Manager application.
-The TOE accesses system configuration to collect data about the local system for subsequent analysis.
+The only platform-provided hardware resource the TOE accesses is network connectivity, which it uses to establish connections to the Nessus application in its operational environment.
+The only sensitive information repository hosted on its platform the TOE accesses is system configuration data, which it collects from the local system for subsequent analysis.

-The TOE uses environmental network capabilities to communicate with the environmental Nessus Manager application in its operational environment.
+The TOE uses environmental network capabilities to communicate with the environmental Nessus application in its operational environment.
 The following table highlights the TOE's network usage.

-Component User-Initiated Externally-Initiated TOE-Initiated Nessus Agent None None Transmission of scan results to Nessus Manager Periodic polling of Nessus Manager to determine if scan needs to be initiated or if binary/plugin updates need to be acquired Check for and download of binary and plugin updates from Nessus Manager
+Component User-Initiated Externally-Initiated TOE-Initiated Nessus Agent None None Transmission of scan results to Nessus Periodic polling of Nessus to determine if scan needs to be initiated or if binary/plugin updates need to be acquired Check for and download of binary and plugin updates from Nessus